PassKit/passkit-c-sharp-quickstart/README.md

 - IssueEventTicket() - takes ticketTypeId and  eventId, from previous method, and customer details creates a event ticket, and sends a welcome email to deliver event ticket url
 - ValidateTicket() - takes an existing ticket number as well as other details and validates it
 - RedeemTicket() - takes an existing ticket number and redeems the event ticket associate with it
+- DeleteEventAssets() - an optional method that deletes the tickerts and event objects recently created

 ## Documentation
 * [PassKit Membership Official Documentation](https://docs.passkit.io/protocols/member)